 4. Play “I Spy” while you walk along.
 “I spy something brown and green and taller than a house.”
 Whoever guesses first gets to come up with the next clue.

 5. Go on a color hunt.
 See how many different colors you can find.
 You can have a casual color hunt or take our Rainbow Color Hunt outside to see what you can see.

 7. Bring a bag and look for nature treasures like we did when we went leaf collecting.
 Use your nature treasures in learning activities the rest of the week.

 8. Go on a listening walk.
-How many different things do you hear on your walk.
+How many different things do you hear on your walk?
 Here is a fun idea for a listening walk along with a printable checklist.

 10. Find a new-to-you place to go for a hike.
 Your walk doesn’t have to be around the neighborhood!
 In case the idea of taking young children on a hike makes you nervous I have some simple tips to make it easy on everyone.